-Each pair is required to complete an ACBL Convention Card and submit it to Jan Martel for posting on the USBF website 2 weeks in advance of the Championship and each player is required to bring the ACBL Convention Card to the table.
-Provision of System Summary and Convention Card to Opponents
+Each pair is required to complete an ACBL Convention Card and submit it to the USBF Secretary or his or her designee for posting on the USBF website 2 weeks in advance of the Championship and each player is required to bring the ACBL Convention Card to the table.
+If a pair files the ACBL convention card late, or fails to file it, that pair's team will lose seating rights in one segment of play for every day the convention card is late.

+3 Provision of System Summary and Convention Card to Opponents